Dwight Gooden: 1986

 In 1986, he compiled a 17–6 record.
-Gooden's 200 strikeouts were fifth in the National League, but more than a hundred behind the league leader, Mike Scott of the Houston Astros and a tremendous decrease from his first two seasons.
-As the 1986 season progressed, Gooden noticed that his fastball, which had been consistently in the mid-90s, had lost just a bit of its zip.
+Gooden's 200 strikeouts were fifth in the National League, more than a hundred behind the league leader, Mike Scott of the Houston Astros and a tremendous decrease from his first two seasons.
+As the 1986 season progressed, Gooden felt that his fastball became less effective.
 “That impossible-to-track, impossible-to-time movement deserted me in 1986, and never returned,” he said.
-Gooden had compiled a strikeouts per nine innings pitched of 10.05 for this first two seasons.
-He would finish with a Strikeouts per nine innings of just 5.91 for the rest of his career.
+Gooden had compiled a strikeouts per nine innings pitched of 10.05 for his first two seasons.
+For the rest of his career, he would strike out only 5.91 batters per nine innings.